federecio/dropwizard-swagger/README.md

 a Dropwizard bundle that serves Swagger UI static content and loads Swagger endpoints.

-__NOTE__: current version has been tested with Dropwizard 0.7.0 and Swagger 1.3.2
+__NOTE__: current version has been tested with Dropwizard 0.7.1 and Swagger 1.3.2

-How to use it (last stable build)
+How to use it
 ---------------------------------

 * Add the Maven repository